andikasagala/Scientific-Plants/README.md

 - Another unix OS<br>

 <h2>Next features:</h2>
-- Plants which can be used for herbal at forest.
+- Plants which can be used for herbal at forest. <br>
 - Danger level indicator.
-The danger level pointing to allowed or not allowed using as herbal mainly  https://github.com/andikasagala/Drugs-And-Herbal
+The danger level pointing to allowed or not allowed using as herbal mainly  https://github.com/andikasagala/Drugs-And-Herbal <br>